solarsnake/coveralls-demo-ruby/README.md

 gem 'coveralls', require: false
 ```

-Since we're changed the version of our `simplecov` gem, we need to update the gems in our project with this command:
+Since we're changing the version of our `simplecov` gem, we need to update the gems in our project with this command:

 ```
 bundle install